Treasures of the Mediterranean World: A Family Learning Adventure

 Monday, July 22

-Arrive in Athens, a city with an incomparably dramatic and influential history.
+After breakfast aboard, disembark Le Lyrial and transfer to Athens, a city with an incomparably dramatic and influential history.
 Explore the Acropolis, perhaps the most important ancient monument in the Western world, and the stunning Acropolis Museum.
 After lunch at a taverna, adults visit the ancient Agora, while Young Explorers discover the city on an iPad-based interactive game to complete “The Labors of Hercules.”
-Spend the night at the Divani Caravel, or similar.
+Spend the night at the Divani Caravel.

-(1) The Westin Excelsior Hotel or similar, situated on the Via Veneto between the Spanish Steps and the gardens of the Villa Borghese.
+(1) The Westin Excelsior Hotel, situated on the Via Veneto between the Spanish Steps and the gardens of the Villa Borghese.

 (2) The Divani Caravel Hotel, member of the Leading Hotels of the World, offers luxury and style in the heart of the historical city of Athens.

-• Transfers and luggage handling from Rome airport to the hotel and from hotel to the ship
+- Transfers and luggage handling from Rome airport to the hotel and from hotel to the ship on the program dates

-• Transfer and luggage handling from the ship to hotel and hotel to airport in Athens
+- Transfer and luggage handling from the ship to hotel and hotel to airport in Athens on the program dates

 This voyage is offered on a space available basis.